swiftlang/swift/docs/LibraryEvolution.rst

   as both extensions have the exact same constraints.
 - Adding any new member.
 - Reordering members.
-- Removing any non-public member.
+- Removing any non-public, non-versioned member.
 - Changing the body of any methods, initializers, or accessors.